ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form/group.md

 ### `getFieldSet($name)`

 Will return the Field Group if it exists, or prepare and return a new Field Group.
+See [`Field Sets`](development/services/cp-form/field-sets.md)  for more details.

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |